christinerose/dune/doc/index.rst

-.. dune documentation master file, created by sphinx-quickstart on Tue Apr 11 21:24:42 2017.
+..
+Dune documentation master file, created by sphinx-quickstart on Tue Apr 11 21:24:42 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dune's documentation!
+Welcome to Dune's documentation!
 ================================

 .. toctree::